AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/freeform-overview.md

 * [Table of contents](/help/analysis-workspace/build-workspace-project/project-table-of-contents.md) ![toc icon](assets/toc-icon.png)

-Components (Dimensions, Metrics, Filters, Date Ranges) in the left rail relate to the active panel data view.
-The active panel is identified by the blue border that surrounds it, and the active data view is listed at the top of the component rail.
+Components (Dimensions, Metrics, Filters, Date Ranges) in the left panel relate to the active panel data view.
+The active panel is identified by the blue border that surrounds it, and the active data view is listed at the top of the component panel.

 ![The components relating to the active panel data view for Cross-Industry Demo Data data view.](assets/left-rail.png)